 Amount per Award: Total Budget of up to $3 mil

 Duration of Award: 5 Years

-UW–Madison may participate in two proposals.
+UW–Madison may participate in two proposals under Track 1.
+As an R1 institution, the UW is not eligible for Track 2.
 Participation includes serving as a lead organization, non-lead organization, or subawardee on any proposal.

 An individual may serve as Lead Principal Investigator (PI) or Co-PI on only one proposal submitted to the NRT program per annual competition.